AMLE Board of Trustees

 Vice Chair

 Chandra was a middle school math educator for 12 years in Lincoln, NE and prepared middle level education majors for 7 years at the University of Nebraska at Kearney.
-She currently belongs to the Colorado Association of Midde Level Educators (CAMLE).
-She is currently the Associate Dean in the School of Education at Metropolitan State University of Denver in Denver, CO.
+She is currently the Associate Dean in the School of Education at Metropolitan State University of Denver in Denver, CO and currently belongs to the Colorado Association of Middle Level Educators (CAMLE).

 Contact Chandra